 - See, e.g., T. Idé and N. Abe, “Generative Perturbation Analysis for Probabilistic Black-Box Anomaly Attribution,” KDD 2023.

-I was also involved in a project on graph neural networks, led by Dr. Georgios Kollias, one of my talented colleagues, which led to ICASSP 23 and AAAI 22 papers.
+I was also involved in a project on graph neural networks, led by Dr. Georgios Kollias, one of my talented colleagues, which resulted in ICASSP 23 and AAAI 22 papers.

 AIOps (2020-2021)

 This is another project that falls into the category of condition-based maintenance of industrial systems.
-In this project, we took on a new type of data: stochastic events from computer systems (computer alerts, warnings, etc.).
-I developed a new causal analysis framework called the Granger-Hawkes model to answer the question of “who caused this?” for event sequences (see the figure below).
+In this project, we dealt with a new type of data: stochastic events from computer systems (computer alerts, warnings, etc.).
+I developed a new causal analysis framework called the Granger-Hawkes model to address the question of “who caused this?” for event sequences (see the figure below).
 We applied the model to event grouping for alert and working events from IBM’s cloud system.

-The detail of the technology and use-case scenarios are described in my NeurIPS paper.
-The technology has been delivered to the IBM Watson Core library.
+The details of the technology and use-case scenarios are described in my NeurIPS paper.
+The technology has been incorporated into the IBM Watson Core library.

 Tsuyoshi Idé, Georgios Kollias, Dzung T. Phan, Naoki Abe, “Cardinality-Regularized Hawkes-Granger Model,” Advances in Neural Information Processing Systems 34 (NeurIPS 21, Dec 6-14, 2021, virtual), pp.2682-2694 [slides, poster].